PunchThrough/bean-docs/src/node-red/bean-tweet.md

 ## Conclusion

-In this guide, you learned how to connect Bean to Twitter using Node-RED.
-This is one example of a complex flow that's made easy with Node-RED.
-You could use what you've learned to integrate your Bean with Twilio, IRC, MySQL, and so much more!

-Want to learn more about Node-RED?
-Check out [Node-RED's website](http://nodered.org/).
+In this guide, we showed you how to implement the Bean's iOS SDK.
+This guide should be served as a stepping stone for other projects you may want to create!

 ## Troubleshooting